Case StudyCrisis communications

 Getting the word out

-PRC helps secure placement in news media
+BPRC helps secure placement in news media

 In a crisis, media opportunities will arise.
 It can be of great assistance to have a professional PR expert help vet the opportunity and coach team members who might be interviewed to help prepare their thoughts and ensure they are comfortable speaking on the record.

-PR Consulting also was able to help secure placement in most issues of the Lynden Tribune during this two-month period.
+BPRC also was able to help secure placement in most issues of the Lynden Tribune during this two-month period.
 The Bellingham Herald also positively featured CHCC in an article about the impacts of the COVID-19 pandemic on nursing homes and assisted living centers in Whatcom County.

 National Public Radio